learn-anything/learn-anything/readme.md

 > instructions might break, will be reviewed before first LA public release

 ```
-pnpm app:dev
+bun app:dev
 ```

 <!-- ### Useful DevTools panel

-In the app you get after running `pnpm app:dev`, you will see DevTools panel in bottom right corner.
+In the app you get after running `bun app:dev`, you will see DevTools panel in bottom right corner.
 It contains a list of useful actions you can run to aid you.

 One of the actions is `Seed TinyBase`.
 This will seed your local TinyBase store/sqlite with [one of the wikis](https://github.com/learn-anything/seed/tree/main/wiki/nikita) in seed folder.